guglielmof/replicate_URIIRE/README.md

-Extend the Voohrees work, by adding the model md6

 # MACRO-STEP 3
+Extend the analyses on the original work, by adding the model md6
 * compute anlyses:
  	* table 1
 	* table 2